 All apprenticeships are employer-led and are the responsibility of the employer, with support of training providers.
 The employer will normally provide:

-- induction training, manage the employee, including performance management reviews
+- induction training, managing the employee, including performance management reviews

 - conduct monthly 1-2-1s and provide support